Wednesday, April 9, 2025

 Rincy

 Ref: Gregory of Nyssa, Saint.
 The Life of Moses.
 Translated by A.J.
-Malherbe and E. Ferguson, HarperCollins, 2006, pp. 46-48.
+Malherbe and E. Ferguson, HarperCollins, 2006, pp. 100-111.
 HarperCollins Spiritual Classics series.
-(Original translation published by Paulist Press, 1978)
+(Original translation published by Paulist Press, 1978).

 Disclaimer: The content presented here is a paraphrased summary based on my reading and understanding of the book cited above and is intended solely for educational and devotional purposes during Lent.
 They are not intended to replace the original work or represent the views of the author or publisher.
 Readers are encouraged to refer to the original book for a comprehensive understanding.

-Scripture Reading: Exodus chapter 4
+Scripture Reading: Exodus chapter 33 (continuation of Step#31 posting)

 Lessons from St. Gregory of Nyssa (‘Life of Moses’):